pyOpenSci/software-peer-review/open-source-software-submissions/intro.md

 # An Overview Of the Peer Review Process

+## GENERAL Steps of the pyOpenSci Open Peer Review Process
+*MAYBE THIS PULLS TOGETHER WHO DOES WHAT*

+- **Author submits Pre-submission INquiry:**
+- Editor discusses package scope with author
+  - Optional at this pre-submission stage: Editor reviews submission and performs basic checks
+  - TIME: ~1 week

+- **Author Submits a Package for Review by submitting an issue in our [pyopensci/software-review repo](https://github.com/pyOpenSci/software-review/issues/new/choose/issues/new/choose).
+- **Editor in Chief Reviews Package Submission for Scope and Minimal Infrastructure Criteria**
+- TIME ~2 weeks (or longer if editor requests changes that take the author longer to implement)

+Editor finds reviewers for package ~ 1-2 weeks

+ **The Review Begins**
+ TIME: 3 weeks**.

+- Authors respond to reviews within ~2 weeks of last submitted review
+- **Response to Reviews** Authors respond to reviewers’ comments within **2 weeks** of the last-submitted review.

+IF JOSS...
+more here...

+## Guides for Authors, Reviewers and Editors

 Welcome to PyOpenSci submissions.
 Below, you will find a collection of guides that will direct you through the peer review process.